-Made by Accolade, who when loading the game tell you it’s presented by them (speech was a huge thing back then) you get to see your RayBan wearing self, driving side on in an 80’s supercar from the side.
-This sets the scene perfectly and sums up the type of person you’re going to be to able to drive these things in real life, basically, cool, rich and definitely a ladies man.#
+Test Drive was from Accolade, who when loading the game tell you it’s presented by them (speech was a huge thing back then) you get to see a RayBan wearing character, driving side on in an 80’s super car with the window down.

-This sets the scene perfectly and sums up the type of person you’re going to be to able to drive these things in real life, basically, cool, rich and definitely a ladies man.#
+This sets the scene perfectly and sums up the type of person you’re going to be to drive these cars in real life.

 Doesn’t sound much now but back in 1987, no one had done this and set the tone that actually this is a serious simulation for serious gamers.

-Each car sounds different which at the time was pretty realistic and maybe not so much today but it’s still nice to max your iconic vehicle at 160 MPH+
+Each car sounds different which at the time was as realistic as it could be but not so much today.

 The driving itself takes place on a mountain road, on one side is a cliff face that will mash up your windscreen if you veer into it and the other is a drop off the side and the same result applies here.

-So you have two lanes to play with and this means overtaking and watching out for oncoming traffic which happens frequently.
+You have two lanes to play with and this means overtaking and watching out for oncoming traffic which happens frequently, especially when overtaking.

-Not that the beep, beep, beep is going to stop your hurtling along at breakneck (and windscreen) speeds as the patrol car will very rapidly be in the distance of your rear view screen (another nice touch by the way)
+Not that the beep, beep, beep is going to stop your hurtling along at breakneck (and broken windscreen) speeds as the patrol car will very rapidly be in the rear view screen (another nice touch by the way).